July 2012 has been the most successful month in the near 2 year history of AvocadoPesto – by far. I nearly tripled my traffic, see for yourself:

 New Design and Better Performance

 What kicked all of this off was my major site redesign in late June, whereby I moved from wordpress.com to just a regular .com and implemented the Thesis Theme.
-I also dedicated some time to making sure my performance was up to par with my new look, which involved installing some new plugins for performance as well as some back end work that D did (mostly image optimization, combining external files, setting up Cloudflare).
+I was also considering other website design options to help with my performance, which involved installing some new plugins for performance as well as some back end work that D did (mostly image optimization, combining external files, setting up Cloudflare).

 Implementing some basic performance techniques, particularly installing W3 Total Cache and Cloudflare has increased my performance from a D and a C to: